basetenlabs/truss/docs/reference/client.md

 # Truss Python client reference

-A list of the functions available with `import truss` and their arguments and properties
+A list of the functions available with `import truss` and their arguments and properties.

-Help on module truss.build in truss:

-NAME
-    truss.build

-FUNCTIONS
+### Truss creation

     cleanup()
         Cleans up .truss directory.